bryanthowell-tableau/tableau_tools/README.md

 ### 1.1 Connecting
-#### 1.1.1 TableauRestApiConnection classes
+#### 1.1.1 TableauRestApiConnection & TableauServerRest classes
-tableau_tools 4.0+ implements the different versions of the Tableau Server REST API as descendent classes from the parent TableauRestApiConnection class.
-TableauRestApiConnection implements the 2.0 version of the API, equivalent to Tableau 9.0 and 9.1.
-TableauRestApiConnection21 implements the 2.1 version of the API, and so forth.
-New versions of Tableau Server support older versions of the API, so this allows you to keep your scripts the same even when moving to a new release of Tableau Server, and then you can try new functionality by simply changing to the new TableauRestApiConnection version.
+tableau_tools 5.0+ implements two object types for accessing the methods of the Tableau Server REST API: TableauRestApiConnection and TableauServerRest.

+The base TableauRestApiConnection and TableauServerRest classes implements the 2.6 version of the REST API, equivalent to Tableau 10.
+If you are using a version of Tableau older than this, please look into upgrading as soon as possible, as they are out of support.
+Then later versions of the API are represented by appending the API version to the class name.
+For example, if you want to use the API for Tableau Server 2018.1 (API Version 3.0), you would instantiate a TableauRestApiConnection30 or TableauServerRest30 object.
+In general, you can always use an older version of the API with a newer version of Tableau Server, unless you know of a major change in how something behaves, or want to use the latest features.

+The first set of objects, which are compatible with scripts from the 4.0 series of tableau_tools, are the TableauRestApiConnection classes.
+These implement all methods directly on the TableauRestApiConnection class.

-`TableauRestApiConnection(server, username, password, site_content_url=""): 9.0 and 9.1`
+`TableauRestApiConnection(server, username, password, site_content_url=""): 10.3`

-`TableauRestApiConnection21: 9.2`

-`TableauRestApiConnection22: 9.3`

-`TableauRestApiConnection23: 10.0`

-`TableauRestApiConnection24: 10.1`

-`TableauRestApiConnection25: 10.2`

-`TableauRestApiConnection26: 10.3`

 `TableauRestApiConnection27: 10.4`